How to Read Golf Cart Tire Sizes (Everything to Know)

 Last, the ultimate value, 10, shows the size of the tire’s center.
 This number lets you know what size of a wheel can fit your tire.
 Thus, an 18×8-10 cart tire is 18-inch tall, 8-inch wide, and can suit a 10-inch wheel.

-You can also encounter the automotive format when looking at golf cart tire measurements.
+When looking at golf cart tire measurements, you can also encounter the automotive format.
 This size follows a ratio format, such as 205/50-10.

 The first value, 205, indicates the tread width in millimeters.
 The second number, 50, refers to the aspect ratio or the side-wall measurement.
 This format’s last value, 10, is the size of the wheel your tire can fit in inches.